 Description

-Distribution in Te
+Distribution in Texas

 Formerly widespread in the western two-thirds of Texas; now extirpated or confined in captivity.
 It is no longer considered a game animal in Texas.